 How effective is it?
 I would describe this lotion as being gentle and subtle.
 In other words, the relief I felt was not sudden and shocking; it was more like, “Oh, that part isn’t hurting right now.”
 It seemed like the effects lasted for about two-three hours.
 Because I got relief from it, I have continued to use it.
 It’s that simple.
 The chickens are safe for now.

-Feel free to check out all of their products through their website: http://thefayfarm.com
+Feel free to check out all of their products through the Canna Treehouse website.

-If you are interested in this product in particular, you can visit this page directly; The Fay Farm is allowing a 10% discount for my blog readers as well as free shipping with the discount code DATINGSICK.
+If you are interested in this product in particular, you can visit this page directly.